-When the massage feature is turned off, it will complete the massage cycle before returning to the previous position.
+To turn the massage feature on or off press the massage control button.
+When the massage feature is turned off, it will complete the massage cycle before returning to the initial position.

 Memory Seats

 Overview

 If equipped, the memory seat feature allows drivers to save their unique driving positions and a shared exit position.
 See "Saving Seating Positions" later in this section.
 The saved positions can be recalled manually by all drivers.
 See "Manually Recalling Seating Positions" later in this section.
 Drivers with remote key 1 and 2 can also recall them automatically.
 See "Auto Seat Entry Memory Recall" or "Auto Seat Exit Memory Recall" later in this section.
 To enable automatic recalls, turn on Seat Entry Memory and/or Seat Exit Memory.
 See "Enable Automatic Recalls" under "Vehicle Personalization Settings" later in this section.
 The memory recalls may be cancelled at any time during the recall.
 See "Cancel Memory Seating Recalls" later in this section.